whosonfirst/whosonfirst-www/www/blog/2024/07/18/more-shapefiles/index.md

 ### Shapefile filtering updates

 * Removes the `name` constraint as some records (especially statistical gores) purposely don’t have names but are needed to form a continuous fabric at a placetype level within a country
-* `placetype_alt` features are now included in all their `placetype` and `placetype_alt` layers, filling gaps as this is common for “unitary authority" type features in many countries
+* `placetype_alt` features are now included in all their `placetype` and `placetype_alt` layers, filling gaps as this is common for “unitary authority" type features in many countries.
+This means features with the same WOF ID can be present in multiple placetype-based shapefiles.

 Our new [shapefile documentation](https://whosonfirst.org/docs/shapefiles/) fully summarizes the current state of play.